YottaDB/YDBDoc/ProgGuide/langfeat.rst

 This transaction will automatically restart if it cannot serialize the SETs to the database, and will terminate with a TROLLBACK if more than 3 RESTARTs occur.

 YottaDB provides a way to monitor transaction restarts by reporting them to the operator logging facility.
-If the environment variable gtm_tprestart_log_delta is defined, YottaDB reports every Nth restart where N is the numeric evaluation of the value of gtm_tprestart_log_delta.
-If the environment variable gtm_tprestart_log_first is defined, the restart reporting begins after the number of restarts specified by the value of gtm_tprestart_log_first.
+If the environment variable ydb_tprestart_log_delta is defined, YottaDB reports every Nth restart where N is the numeric evaluation of the value of ydb_tprestart_log_delta.
+If the environment variable ydb_tprestart_log_first is defined, the restart reporting begins after the number of restarts specified by the value of ydb_tprestart_log_first.
 For example, defining both the environment variable to the value 1, causes all TP restarts to be logged.
-When gtm_tprestart_log_delta is defined, leaving gtm_tprestart_log_first undefined is equivalent to giving it the value 1.
+When ydb_tprestart_log_delta is defined, leaving ydb_tprestart_log_first undefined is equivalent to giving it the value 1.

 Here is an example message: